Hungry Hobos: Releases

 The short was released by Universal Studios in 1928.

-It had been lost since before World War II, but was rediscovered in 2011 in the Huntley Film Archives.
+It had been lost since before World War II, but was rediscovered in November 2011 in the Huntley Film Archives.
 It was later purchased by the Walt Disney Company for $31,250.
-It was then restored in a year-long digital process.
+It was then restored in an almost year-long digital process.
 Hungry Hoboes re-debuted at the Telluride Film Festival, on September 2, 2012, as part of a special animation shorts program presented by leading film historian and restoration expert Serge Bromberg.
-The restored version was officially released as a bonus feature in the release of the Walt Disney Signature Collection edition of Snow White and the Seven Dwarfs on Blu-ray.